Hyundai Elantra Insurance Rates

 Rates are averaged for all Hyundai Elantra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Drivers considered higher risk with multiple at-fault accidents pay on average $1,590 more every year than a safer driver
+- Drivers that have major violations or accidents may pay on average $1,590 more each year than a driver with a clean driving record

 Now that you are aware of how Hyundai Elantra rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.